George Martin: Shift to studio experimenting (1965–1966)

 The group reconvened in October and November to record another album in time for the holiday shopping season.
 Rubber Soul continued the Beatles' experimentation with new sounds and contained several groundbreaking tracks.
-"Norwegian Wood (This Bird Has Flown)" featured George Harrison on sitar, making it one of the first Western pop records to feature Indian instrumentation.
-(Martin had previously recorded sitar on a 1959 Peter Sellers comedy record.)
-On "Think For Yourself", Paul McCartney used a Tone Bender fuzzbox to record a heavily distorted bass line—the first known use of a fuzz pedal on bass guitar.
+"Norwegian Wood (This Bird Has Flown)" featured Harrison on sitar, making it one of the first Western pop records to feature Indian instrumentation.
 The shimmering electric guitar sound on "Nowhere Man" was achieved by repeatedly reprocessing the signal to increase the treble frequencies, beyond the EQ limits permitted for EMI engineers.
-Martin himself recorded a Baroque-style piano solo on John Lennon's "In My Life", recording the tape at half-speed and playing it back at normal speed so the piano sounded like a harpsichord.
+Martin himself recorded a baroque-style piano solo on Lennon's "In My Life", recording the tape at half-speed and playing it back at normal speed so the piano sounded like a harpsichord.
 Though Martin didn't play a harpsichord on the record, "In My Life" inspired other record producers to begin incorporating the instrument in their arrangements of pop records.
-Martin also composed the notes of the guitar solo Harrison played on "Michelle", which won the 1967 Grammy Award for Song of the Year.

-The Rubber Soul sessions also included the double A-sided single "Day Tripper"/"We Can Work It Out", released along with the album in early December 1965.
-This was Britain's first example of a double A-sided record.
-Both sides reached no. 1 in the UK, and "We Can Work It Out" topped the charts in the US.
-Rubber Soul also hit no. 1 in both countries.
 Rubber Soul received strong critical acclaim upon its release and proved highly influential among the Beatles' musical contemporaries, such as the Beach Boys.
-Martin sensed a shift in how the group was recording albums:

-I think Rubber Soul was the first of the albums that presented a new Beatles to the world.
+Martin sensed a shift in how the group was recording albums:I think Rubber Soul was the first of the albums that presented a new Beatles to the world.
 Up to this point we had been making albums that were rather like a collection of their singles.
 And now, we really were beginning to think about albums as a bit of art in their own right.
 We were thinking about the album as an entity of its own, and Rubber Soul was the first one to emerge in this way.

-In early November, Martin scored orchestral renditions of Beatles songs for the taping of the Granada Television special The Music of Lennon & McCartney, which aired on 16–17 December.